Law of the Rights of Mother Earth: Drafting and legislative process

 The Pact of Unity (which gathers the major Bolivian indigenous and campesino organizations) drafted the long version of the Law between the April 2010 World People's Conference on Climate Change and the Rights of Mother Earth and October 2010, when they finished the final version in a joined effort with a commission of the Plurinational Legislative Assembly, the Bolivian Vice-Ministry of Environment, and a legal team of constitutional development from the Vice President's Office.
-Later, a ten-article short version was agreed with then Senator Freddy Bersatti and Deputy Galo Silvestre, to be passed by the Legislative Assembly in December 2010.
+Later, a ten-article short version was agreed upon with then Senator Freddy Bersatti and Deputy Galo Silvestre, to be passed by the Legislative Assembly in December 2010.
 The short version was rushed so as to be presented by president Evo Morales at the 2010 United Nations Climate Change Conference.

 The Framework Law was expected to be considered by the Assembly in 2011, but was not.
 In February 2012, Senator Eugenio Rojas, who heads the governing party's delegation, describes the law as among six priorities for early passage in 2012.
 It was passed in October 2012.